 Simplifying a bit and using that $\frac{1}{\ell^2 N} \leq 1$, we can indeed take $\ErrorF$ as in \eqref{ErrorF}. \end{proof}

 For convenience, we denote by $\Ani$ the quantity:

-We can now state the conclusion of this paragraph: \begin{lemma}[Comparison of partition functions along a transport] We have:
+We can now state the conclusion of this paragraph: \begin{lemma}[Comparison of partition functions along a transport] Recall the notation $\Pbeta_{N, \mm}$ from \eqref{def:PNbetamu}.
+We have:

-\end{lemma} We recall that the notation $\Pbeta_{N, \mm}$ was introduced in \eqref{def:PNbetamu}. \begin{proof}[Proof of Lemma \ref{lem:transport}] It follows the same steps as \cite[Prop.
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lem:transport}] It follows the same steps as \cite[Prop.
 4.3]{LebSerCLT}.
 In short: \begin{enumerate} \item We change variables {by $\Phi_s$} in the integral defining $\KNbeta(\tmms)$ and use Lemma \ref{lem:AAAni} to expand the interaction energy, hence the terms $\AA$ and $\ErrorF$ appear in the exponential.
-We replace $\AA$ by $\Ani$ up to the correction mentioned in \eqref{eq:defAni}. \item The Jacobian of this change of variables is $\exp\left(\sum_{i=1}^N \log \det \D \Phi_s(x_i)\right)$. {The exponent} can be related to the difference of entropies between $\mms$ and $\mm$, up to a fluctuation term (the fluctuations of $x \mapsto \log \det \D \Phi_s(x)$), which itself is bounded using Lemma \ref{lem_fluct_uniform} and is negligible compared to the estimate \eqref{ErrorF} for the ``second order'' error $\ErrorF$. \item The difference between $\Ani$ and $\AA$ as in \eqref{eq:defAni} also happens to be equal to the difference of relative entropies (up to some multiplicative factor) plus an error term that is negligible compared to $\ErrorF$. \end{enumerate} \end{proof}
+We replace $\AA$ by $\Ani$ up to the correction mentioned in \eqref{eq:defAni}. \item The Jacobian of this change of variables is $\exp\left(\sum_{i=1}^N \log \det \D \Phi_s(x_i)\right)$. {The exponent} can be related to the difference of entropies between $\mms$ and $\mm$, up to a fluctuation term (the fluctuations of $x \mapsto \log \det \D \Phi_s(x)$), which itself is bounded using Lemma \ref{lem_fluct_uniform} and is negligible compared to the estimate \eqref{ErrorF} for the ``second order'' error $\ErrorF$. \item As in (2), the difference between $\Ani$ and $\AA$ in \eqref{eq:defAni} also happens to be equal to the difference of relative entropies (up to some multiplicative factor) plus an error term that is negligible compared to $\ErrorF$. \end{enumerate} \end{proof}